Implementation and Brief Experimental Analysis of the Duan et al. (2025) Algorithm for Single-Source Shortest Paths: Introduction

 As one of the most classical algorithmic problems in graph theory, the SSSP is widely studied in the literature.
-Until the end of the last century, the algorithm proposed by \citet{dljkstra1959note}, was still considered the state of the art for solving the SSSP.
-When combined with an efficient priority queue, like binary heap \citep{williams_algorithm_1964}, Dijkstra's algorithm solves the problem with a time complexity of $O((n + m) \log n)$.
-In \citeyear{haeupler2024universal}, \citet{haeupler2024universal} showed that Dijkstra's algorithm is universally optimal for the natural problem of ordering the vertices according to their distances $d(v)$ from the source $s$.
-In sparse graphs, where $m = O(n)$, this complexity matches the sorting barrier in the comparison-addition computation model.
+Until the end of the last century, the algorithm proposed by \citet{dijkstra1959note} was still considered the state of the art for solving the SSSP.
+When combined with an efficient priority queue, such as a binary heap \citep{williams_algorithm_1964}, Dijkstra's algorithm solves the problem with a time complexity of $O((n + m) \log n)$.
+Recently, \citet{haeupler2024universal} showed that Dijkstra's algorithm is universally optimal for the natural problem of ordering the vertices according to their distances $d(v)$ from the source $s$.
+In sparse graphs, where $m = O(n)$, this complexity matches the sorting barrier in the comparison-addition model.

-To overcome the bottleneck associated with vertex ordering, some works have proposed algorithms with lower time complexity by avoiding sorting the vertices.
-In the RAM computation model, \citet{thorup1999undirected} presented an algorithm with time complexity $O(m)$ for undirected graphs whose weights fit into a machine word, and later \citep{thorup2004integer} extended the approach to directed graphs, achieving $O(m + n \log \log n)$.
+To surpass this barrier, researchers have explored alternative computation models or focused on more restricted variants of the SSSP, such as those defined on particular graph types or under specific edge-weight constraints.
+In the RAM computation model, \citet{thorup1999undirected} presented an algorithm with time complexity $O(m)$ for undirected graphs whose weights fit into a machine word, and later \citet{thorup2004integer} extended the approach to directed graphs, achieving $O(m + n \log \log n)$.
 In the comparison-addition model, \citet{duan2023randomized} proposed a randomized algorithm for undirected graphs with time complexity $O(m \sqrt{\log n \log \log n})$.

 Recently, \citet{duan2025breaking} presented the first deterministic algorithm with $o(n \log n)$ complexity for sparse graphs, achieving an upper bound of $O(m \log^{2/3} n)$.

-This work aims to empirically evaluate the deterministic algorithm proposed by \citet{duan2025breaking} and compare its practical performance with Dijkstra's classical algorithm.
-We implement both algorithms in \texttt{C++} (Dijkstra's algorithm using a binary heap, and Duan's algorithm faithfully following the implementation details described in their paper).

-We acknowledge the recent Rust implementation by \citet{valko2025outperforming} and their evaluation on Lightning Network topologies.
-Their work provides a practical approach, using sorting as their selection algorithm.
-This differs from the theoretical proposal in \citet{duan2025breaking}, which assumes a worst-case linear-time selection algorithm.
-As a result of this implementation choice, the algorithm's complexity aligns with that of Dijkstra, though with higher constant factors.
-This implementation was evaluated on graphs of up to approximately 15k nodes, offering useful insights for networks of that particular size and topology.

-To the best of our knowledge, this is the first work to present a faithful implementation of Duan's algorithm and provide a practical performance analysis on random and road networks up to approximately 10M vertices.
+While this result is a landmark in theoretical computer science, its practical utility remains an open question.